Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

 \subsection{Algorithm 2: STGAT Training Loop}

-Algorithm~\ref{algorithm_2} formalizes the training procedure of STGAT as a structured composition of drift-aware embedding, temporal self-attention, graph-based spatial fusion, and physics-informed optimization.
-During training, the transformer layers capture drift-conditioned temporal geometry through self-attention, while the graph attention module aligns temporally correlated devices based on network topology.
+Algorithm~\ref{algorithmtwo} formalizes the training procedure of STGAT as a structured composition of drift-aware embedding, temporal self-attention, graph-based spatial fusion, and physics-informed optimization.
+During training, the transformer layers capture drift-conditioned temporal geometry via self-attention, while the graph attention module aligns temporally correlated devices according to network topology.
 The drift-prediction head enforces consistency with Ornstein-Uhlenbeck \cite{thrimoorthy2023ornstein} clock dynamics, and the curvature-regularization term explicitly teaches the model the geometric signature associated with Y2K38-induced timestamp rollover.